dce/davidmade/README.md

 ## Running Locally

 Run `rake build` to generate the static HTML pages.
-To view your site, go into the `public` directory and run `python -m SimpleHTTPServer`, then head to <http://localhost:8000> in your browser.
+To view your site, run `rake server`, then head to <http://localhost:8000> in your browser.

 Any change you make to the content or site structure will require a new `rake build`.